Capstone-Projects-2025-Spring/project-copilot-clone-1/documentation/docs/requirements/features-and-requirements.md

 # Features and Requirements

 ## Functional Requirements
-- Users must download VS Code and install the GitHub Copilot plugin.
+- Users must download VS Code and install the EduCode plugin.
-- Users must authenticate their accounts to use the GitHub Copilot plugin.
+- Users must authenticate their accounts to use the EduCode plugin.
     - Users will have the option to log in anonymously while still receiving suggestions.
 - The plugin will provide code suggestions based on the code the user has already written.
 - Suggestions will be generated in real-time based on the user’s current code context.